Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Graphs and fundamental domains

+{\bf Example.} In figure~\ref{fig:1} the vertices of type (0) are shown in black, and the vertices of type (1) in white.
+The cyclic orientation is induced from the standard orientation of the plane: the group $\Z/3$ then acts counter-clockwise on the edges that meet at any trivalent vertex of type (1).

-Second, notice that the vertices of $\cal{T}$ also are naturally decomposed into two types: we'll say that a vertex of $\cal{T}$ is of type (0), respectively (1), if it is a $\Gamma$-copy of $\ii$, respectively $\rr$.
-We also have a cyclic ordering on the set of the edges of $\cal{T}$ which meet at a trivalent vertex: the ordering comes from the orientation of of the plane.
+Second, notice that the vertices of $\cal{T}$ are also naturally subdivided into two types: we will say that a vertex of $\cal{T}$ is of type (0), respectively (1), if it is a $\Gamma$-copy of $\ii$, respectively $\rr$.
+We also have a cyclic ordering on the set of the edges of $\cal{T}$ which meet at a trivalent vertex: the ordering comes from the orientation of the plane.